xychen-comp/PMSN/README.md

 # PMSN

-Official implementation for **PMSN: A Parallel Multi-compartment Spiking Neuron for Multi-scale Temporal Processing**, submitted to **IEEE Transactions on Neural Networks and Learning Systems (TNNLS)**.
+Official implementation for **PMSN: A Parallel Multi-compartment Spiking Neuron for Multi-scale Temporal Processing**, accepted by to **IEEE Transactions on Neural Networks and Learning Systems (TNNLS)**.

 ## Repository Layout